 Job or career changes

-Applying for new credit lines
+Applying for new credit lines or other new loans

-Not only could opening a new line of credit dramatically slow down the loan process, your credit score may drop or your debt-to-income ratio may increase.
+Not only could opening a new line of credit or other new loans dramatically slow down the loan process, but your credit score may also drop, or your debt-to-income ratio may increase.

-Similarly, try to avoid financing large furniture items … even if they charge 0% interest for several years, you’re still taking on a new monthly payment.
+Similarly, try to avoid financing large purchases—even if they charge 0% interest for several years, you’re still taking on a new monthly payment.

 Closing major credit accounts

-Closing an account would impact your overall utilization and potentially impact the credit score used to qualify and price your loan.
+Closing an account would impact your overall utilization, and affect the credit score used to qualify and price your loan.